thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 #### Edge communication failure

-The "Edge communication failure" rule sends a notification to tenant admins when communication failures occur.
+Using the "Edge communication failure" rule the system sends a notification to tenant admins when communication failures occur.

 To create a new Edge communication failure rule, follow these steps:

 - Click the "Add rule" button in the upper right corner of the "Rules" tab;
 - In the new pop-up window, enter the rule&#39;s name;
 - Select trigger - Edge communication failure;
-- Then, select template from the list or [create your own](#templates);
+- Then, select pre-made template from the list or [create your own](#templates);
 - Specify the recipient of the notification.
 Click "Next";
 - The trigger filter allows you to filter notifications by Edge instances.
 If the field is empty, the trigger will be applied to all edge instances;
 - Click "Add".